The Solution (Beanie Sigel album)

 The Solution is the fourth studio album by Philadelphia rapper Beanie Sigel.
 It was released on December 11, 2007.
 The album features production from Dre & Vidal, Reefa, and The Runners, among others.
-Guest appearances include Jay-Z, Ozzy Osbourne, R. Kelly, Ghostface Killah, and other notable musicians. the album gained a metacritic score of 72 out of 100 based on 10 reviews.
+Guest appearances include Jay-Z, Ozzy Osbourne, R. Kelly, Ghostface Killah, and other notable musicians.

 Background

 The Solution is Sigel's first album after re-signing with Roc-A-Fella Records.
 After his 2005 album, The B. Coming, he took a one-year hiatus from music and returned to recording in 2006.
-Speaking on the album Beanie Sigel said :
+Speaking on the album, Beanie Sigel said:

-I’m an emotional guy, in a good sense.
-A lot of people say [my music is] depressing, but I say its reality.
+I'm an emotional guy, in a good sense.
+A lot of people say [my music is] depressing, but I say it's reality.
 At that time it was cool because I was at a depressing stage in my life with my legal issues and everything.
 I had a lot of songs that I felt needed to be out there.
 It was more conscious than depressing.
-But this album is just me listening to what’s out there and trying to go far left, away from what’s going on.
-It’s me making that hard music.
+But this album is just me listening to what's out there and trying to go far left, away from what's going on.
+It's me making that hard music.
 This is just life experiences and things that I go through.
 I just try to put out good, relevant music.
-Not to knock what anybody else is doing, but a lot of that music don’t be relevant to any type of situation.
+Not to knock what anybody else is doing, but a lot of that music don't be relevant to any type of situation.